OCA/reporting-engine/bi_view_editor/README.rst

 Known issues / Roadmap
 ======================

-* Non-stored fields are not supported yet
+* Non-stored fields are not supported
-* Provide graph view for table relations (would be a "nice to have")
+* Provide graph view for table relations
-* Porting to Odoo 9.0
+* Use the same concept (dinamically create list views) to build reports: generate an ad-hoc query object that displays the fields that you want for the report, for a given join query
+* Add possibility to store the BI view in user dashboard, like any other graph or cross table
+* Provide a tutorial (eg. a working example of usage)

 Bug Tracker
 ===========